 Vision Statement for the Town of Irvington

 Looking forward, Irvington will continue to thoughtfully weave together its natural and historic assets, present charm and future growth for the benefit of the town.
-Irvington began as a steamboat port on Carter’s Creek in 1873 and is now a picturesque, historic village known for its strong sense of community, breathtaking scenery, recreational water activities and active, working waterfront.
+Irvington began as a steamboat port on Carter’s Creek in 1873 and is now a picturesque, historic village known for its strong sense of community, breathtaking scenery, recreational water activities.
 Residents and visitors stroll our Main Street, meet in delightful restaurants and shops, gather on the Commons for Farmer’s Markets and concerts and take pride in our traditional July 4th parade.
 In all this, they experience a peaceful, connected and deeply satisfying way of life.
 On the water, the renowned Tides Inn lends grace and serenity to Irvington while close by busy marinas, boatyards, a yacht club and water activities of all kinds flourish on the creek.

 We are stewards of all this beauty and bounty and we envision Irvington growing and evolving in ways that enhance our community life.
 In our residential area we encourage open green space, limited density and compatible architecture to maintain our cherished rural village character.
 Recognizing our attraction for retirement and resort living as well as our appeal to young families seeking a close-knit community, we support local small businesses as they anticipate emerging town and visitor needs and the continuing success of the Tides Inn.
 Our water is our jewel and we will continue to protect Carters Creek and the Chesapeake Bay watershed environment for future generations to enjoy.
 We also support redevelopment of a working waterfront and innovative efforts to expand public access to the water.